PhoenixTales/phoenix-docs/mechanics/attributes.md

 ### Attribute Visualisation or Beyond the HUD

+Allow me the pathetic metaphor: Just as "that government is best which governs the least" (Thoreau), because it creates conditions of self-regulating autonomy under which its intervention isn't needed anymore as the people are able to govern themselves; that HUD (heads-up display) is best which has to be displayed the least, because the developers created conditions of self-explanatory gameplay mechanics by which its representation isn't needed anymore as the players are able to play it themselves.
+A metaphor for Gothics minimalist interface design.

+And just as we aren't demanding for the government to just be taken down, but for it to remain fully functional if necessary while realising it as its primary function to make itself unnecessary (at which all governments fail, thereby undermining their own legitimacy); and to the same degree as the government is needed, to this very degree it exposes the lack of autonomy established in society which it needs to govern less (and for us to be more free) - In the same way we aren't demanding to eliminate the HUD, but we want that it is not *needed*, because to the same degree as the HUD is needed, to this very degree it exposes a lack of visualisation established in the gameplay which we need for less abstraction (and for us to play more directly).

+This said, we do not strive to get rid of the HUD altogether, but we want it to be optional and for the game to be fully functional (= playeable) without it.

 The HP reduction will be visualised by enhancing the idea experimented with in v0.64b as described in [[#Overcoming the HUD]].
 Before seeking refuge in pfx effects we have to consider equivalent solutions of animations for the discharge and exhaustion of Mana and Psi.
 Their visualisation has to be strongly correlated with how these attributes function.